vib-bic-workshop/2026_ome-zarr_hackathon/presentation_feedback.md

 - sliders to set min and max in the viewer
 - write to a protected s3 buckets? if so, which hosts are supported?
 - Add compression like jpegxr
-- support highcontent screening like operetta
+- support highcontent screening like operetta maybe intermediate companion ome file used by bioformatraw
 - support for czi cell discoverer muti-series

 ## Links :